sadkellz/External-Melee-Camera/README.md

 ## Scene Setup
 > ### Blender File
-> To get started, open the provided [emc_stages.blend](https://github.com/sadkellz/External-Melee-Camera/blob/main/resources/emc_stages.blend) file.
-This Blender scene contains all of the legal stages
+> To get started, open the provided [emc_stages.blend](resources/emc_stages.blend) file.
+This Blender scene contains all the legal stages
 > in their own collections, to be used as reference when creating a camera animation.
 >
 > ### Control Panel